 The microcontroller is a Motorola/Freescale MC9S08RD32DWE with 32K flash and 2k of RAM.
 More advanced members of the family provide more flash, an analog comparator and/or SPI.

-These device provide a CMT (Carrier Modulator Timer) module that is specifically targeted at remote control applications.
+These devices provide a CMT (Carrier Modulator Timer) module that is specifically intended for remote control applications.
 It allows the generation of infrared waveforms with minimal software overhead.
 Nice!

 The CPU inside the device is HCS08.